jgeumlek/MoltenGamepad/documentation/wiimote.md

 A Wii U Pro controller will use the "cc_" events like a classic controller.

 Connecting a wiimote is done outside of MoltenGamepad.

+A wiimote, if initially paired/connected/trusted in quick succession, can be set to automatically connect to one's PC whenever a button is pressed.